google/merror/README.md

 MError was conceived by Roman Perepelitsa to tackle the explosion of error handling macros in our codebase.
 MError provides an alternative that replaces all of macros with 2 control-flow and 2 auxiliary macros.
 Furthermore, it provides a declarative, scoped mechanism to specify error-handling logic and great interoperability between 'error' types such as bool, std::optional and absl::Status.

-I (ivserna) reluctantly started to use MError after I already contributed to its codebase.
-I am convinced MError or a similar solution will become the default error-handling and status propagation code in C++.
+I reluctantly started to use MError after I already contributed to its codebase.
+By now, I am convinced MError greatly simplifies error-handling and status propagation code in C++.

 # Motivational Example